Fall 2015 Enrollment

-Through the General Education Program, the faculty of Northern Michigan seeks to help students develop the skills necessary for becoming independent lifelong learners and effective citizens of a challenging and rapidly changing world.
+Through the General Education Program, the faculty of Northern Michigan seek to help students develop the skills necessary for becoming independent lifelong learners and effective citizens of a challenging and rapidly changing world.
 The General Education Program is designed to complement a student’s academic major by promoting the integration of knowledge derived from multiple perspectives.
 It stresses the development of problem-solving skills and intellectual creativity through the exploration of a broad range of disciplines and fields.
 Students select 10 courses from a set of components which count toward their major or minor.

 Collaborative Assignments and Projects

 Working as part of a team is pervasive in today’s businesses and organizations, and NMU students gain plenty of experience in collaborative learning/problem solving situations.
-Northern’s campus thrives on collaboration: Many classes require or encourage group projects, critiques and research with faculty and fellow students.
-For instance, Invent@NMU employs students as engineers, graphic designers, project managers and public relations and marketing specialists to help entrepreneurs launch their products.
-The TEAM Business club gathers students from different majors to work with regional organizations to overcome their challenges.
-And the NMU Constructors take on projects to help community groups.
+Northern’s campus thrives on collaboration: Many classes require or encourage group projects, critiques, and research with faculty and fellow students.
+For instance, Invent@NMU employs students as engineers, graphic designers, project managers, and public relations and marketing specialists to help entrepreneurs launch their products.
+The TEAM Business club gathers students from different majors to work with regional organizations to overcome their challenges, and the NMU Constructors take on projects to help community groups.

 Many people consider student research to be reserved for the graduate level, but that is far from the case at NMU.
 The faculty at Northern is committed to providing undergraduates with hands-on research opportunities from the moment they step onto campus.
 Undergraduates have helped write psychology textbooks, created apps for Intel, worked on finding cures for ALS and brain cancer, and helped identify new species of crabs.
 There are so many remarkable opportunities for undergrads to get hands-on experience as soon as they step onto campus.